 Grazing land is important for every goat.
 Ensure you have land or space for grazing, shelter, and expansion.

-And try to build infrastructure like housing, fencing, feeding areas, and water supply systems in an appreciate way.
+And try to build infrastructure like housing, fencing, feeding areas, and water supply systems in an appreciative way.

 Don’t depend on market food.
 If you are seriously looking for long-term farming then you must have enough land for grazing and grass.